Savaliya-Ravi/Voyage_X_Main/README.md

 Once verified, the vehicle automatically deploys an accessibility ramp and opens its doors.
 Olivia boards without assistance, aided by the shuttle’s low-floor design, wide doors, secure handrails, and dedicated walker space.
-Once seated and her walker is locked in place, the system conducts a safety check—confirming proper seating, ramp retraction, and door closure.
+Once seated and her walker is locked in place, the system conducts a safety check to confirming proper seating, ramp retraction, and door closure.

 The shuttle continues toward the supermarket, using its onboard perception system and V2X communication modules to monitor traffic, receive real-time updates from surrounding infrastructure, and ensure safe navigation.
 En route, the system detects a construction-related detour via a V2X alert.
-The shuttle's path planning module instantly recalculates a new route, and Olivia is informed of the minor adjustment through a clear, friendly voice announcement—ensuring her ride remains predictable and comfortable.
+The shuttle's path planning module instantly recalculates a new route, and Olivia is informed of the minor adjustment through a clear, friendly voice announcement to ensuring her ride remains predictable and comfortable.

 At the supermarket, the shuttle stops at the designated accessible entrance, announces the arrival via